trent4334/Stop-and-Frisk-Crime-Analysis/README.md

 # stop-and-frisk-crime-analysis

+This project explores patterns of weapon possession and urban crime using public datasets from New York City and Boston.
+The analysis includes logistic regression modeling, AUC evaluation, and web scraping.

+> **Note:** This project was originally developed as part of a university machine learning course and has been adapted for portfolio presentation.

 ## Project Overview

 This project explores crime data through two lenses: police stops in NYC (2008–2016) and recent community-reported crimes in Boston.
 I used R to conduct logistic regression modeling, evaluate model performance using AUC, and visualize crime trends over time.
 I also performed web scraping to gather real-world crime data from multiple Boston neighborhoods.